 The board of governors has delegated the day-to-day responsibility to the Headteacher, as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Joydens Wood Infant School and the Secretary of State for Education.
-They are also responsible for reporting to the board of governors any material weaknesses or breakdowns in internal control.
+The accounting officer is also responsible for reporting to the board of governors any material weaknesses or breakdowns in internal control.